-Statistics for the Knox municipality show that CFA have responded to 3521 calls from 1 July 2017 to 30 June 2018.
+Statistics for the Knox municipality show that CFA have responded to 3176 calls from 1 January 2019 to 13 September 2021 and FRV have responded to 1131 calls from 1 July 2020 to 30 June 2021.
 Fire and explosions make up almost a quarter of the calls and over 20% were false alarms.
-The only notable fire within this time was at the transfer recycling station in Wantirna South.
+Three significant house fires were attended by our fire agencies during 200-21.
 Although bushfires have predominately occurred in neighbouring municipalities, the Quarry Road bushfire on 7 February 2009 (Black Saturday), had the potential to damage parts of Knox and cause widespread damage to Ferny Creek and the Dandenong Ranges and posed a significant potential threat to life and property.
 This fire is a clear indicator of the potential for bushfires starting within the Knox municipal area and causing significant threat to the area and neighbouring communities.

 The Knox municipal area has a history of suspicious fire events.
-For the period 1 June 2017 to 31 May 2018, 34 reported arson incidents occurred within this area (data obtained from VICPOL).
-A small percentage reported were grassfires, while the majority of incidents were damage to property and infrastructure.
-There are serious consequences from bushfire due to arson, with the potential to impact heavily upon our environment and residents.
+For the period 1 July 2020 to 30 June 2021, 31 reported arson incidents occurred within this area (data obtained from VICPOL).
+There are serious consequences from bushfire due to arson, with the potential to impact heavily upon our environment and residents, and on neighbouring municipalities.
 To address the issue of bushfire arson prevention, VICPOL have implemented a strategy with a primary focus upon prevention, intelligence and enforcement strategies.
 This statewide approach involves effective cooperation with partners at a State and local level.
-Within the Knox municipal area during the average bushfire season, on those days activated as severe, extreme or code red, intensive police, Knox Community Laws and FFMVic patrols focus upon high bushfire arson locations and time periods.
+Within the Knox municipal area during the average bushfire season, on those days activated as severe, extreme or code red, intensive police and Knox Community Laws patrols focus upon high bushfire arson locations and time periods.